Monday, July 29, 2024

 The title, "Maharaja" is only one letter different than a recent blog on "Maharaj".
 What a world of difference.
 They are not related.
 I had said I would look forward to this film as it had a much higher rating.
 I can see why it got the higher ratings--it has a clever plot, some very good acting, and in general a strong presentation.
 I would like to warn everyone that this film is very violent and if that disturbs you perhaps it would be best to avoid.

 The plot is simple yet leads to complications.
 Maharaja is a barber who owns his own shop, but has put another man in charge.
 One night he is robbed and goes to a police station to demand they return an empty dustbin that had been stolen.
 The police laugh at the idea and refuse.
 Maharaja then offers a bribe and they become suspicious that there is something valuable attached to the missing item.
 He does tell them of an emotional almost religious attachment, but they feel that is ridiculous.
-The bribe got their attention, but they proceed on the assumption that there is something much more valuable than the bribe and they decide to play along.
+The bribe got their attention and they proceed on the assumption that there is something much more valuable than the bribe and they decide to play along.

 There are a few twists from the past and eventually the viewer will understand how everything fits together.
 There is a great deal of physical violence.
 It is well put together and while you may be confused you will also feel a sense of engagement.